 Suction Breathing Method

-As you can see from above, there are different variations of Qigong breathing in order to achieve different effects.
+As you can see from above, there are different variations of breathing in order to achieve different effects.
 Some breaths are deep, slow and long.
 Some start with a long inhalation and short inhalation.
-Some have maximum inhalation and maximum exhalation, depending on what you want to achieve.
+Some have maximum inhalation and maximum exhale, depending on what you want to achieve.
 In some instances, you will breathe as slow as possible and other times, you’ll be intensely breathing.